 Tineke Lenstra received her Bachelor's' and Master's' degree in biomedical sciences from Utrecht University (cum laude).
 In 2008, she joined the laboratory of Frank Holstege at University Medical Centre Utrecht, where she used genome-wide expression analysis to study transcription regulatory complexes.
 She was awarded a cum laude PhD in 2012.
 As a postdoc in laboratory of Dan Larson at the National Cancer Institute in Bethesda, USA, she used cutting-edge single-molecule techniques to study transcription dynamics in single cells.
-In 2016, she established an independent group at the Netherlands Cancer Institute (NKI) in Amsterdam, where her lab focuses on the regulatory mechanisms of stochastic transcription in eukaryotic cells.
+In 2016, she established an independent group at the Netherlands Cancer Institute (NKI) in Amsterdam, and in 2019, she joined Oncode Institute.
+Her lab focuses on the regulatory mechanisms of stochastic transcription in eukaryotic cells.

 For her work, Tineke has received a number of awards, including the NVBMB prize, the Fellows Award for Research Excellence, the NCI Director's Innovation Award and the “Cancer Genomics and Developmental Biology” PhD Student Award.
 Her research was supported by the ERC starting grant, CancerGenomics.nl, EMBO long-term fellowships, KWF fellowship for basic research, the NWO Toptalent Program and Huygens Scholarship Talent Program.

 In 2011, I graduated as a MSc in Physics from the Vrije Universiteit in Amsterdam.
 Subsequently, I did a PhD in single-molecule biophysics at the Vrije Universiteit in Amsterdam which I completed in 2016.
 During my PhD I used a combination of optical trapping and fluorescence microscopy to study different biological processes.
 I joined Tineke Lenstra's group in 2017 studying transcription regulation in live cells.